Magnetic phase diagram and possible Kitaev-like behavior of honeycomb-lattice antimonate Na3Co2SbO6: Experimental results and discussion

 \subsection{Static magnetization}

-In accordance with previously reported data~\cite{Stratan}, the static susceptibility $\chi$ = M/B of \NaCoSbO\ (Fig.~\ref{MT}) demonstrates an antiferromagnetic behavior with low-field Weiss temperature $\Theta$ $\approx$ -10 K. For low external fields $B <$ 2 T magnetic susceptibility passes through a maximum with decrease in temperature and then drops.
-From the maximum $\chi$(T), one can find the N\'eel temperature T$_N$ = 7.6 K at 0.05 T and it decreases with magnetic field.
-The fit of field dependence of \TN\ (Fig. ~\ref{MT}(c)) by expression $T_N \sim (1 - B/B_C )^{\textit{z}\nu}$ with \textit{z}$\nu$ = 0.25 $\pm$ 0.013 yields the critical field $B_C = 1.33 \pm 0.002$ T. The critical exponent \textit{z}$\nu$ is consistent with the magnetization and neutron scattering data for \RuCl~\cite{Sears}; it can be related to $b$ = 0.25 for 2D chiral XY system and is often observed in magnetic systems with 2D geometry with coordination number 3 in the presence of in-plane anisotropy~\cite{Collins}.
-At the same time, the magnetization and NMR data (see below) indicate the existence of features typical for the AFM transition even above 1.3 T. Apparently, the strong anisotropy of the magnetic properties entails a difference in the field of AFM order suppression for different orientations of the powder crystallites.
-Thus, below we will assume that the AFM order exists in the fields below $B^* \approx$ 2T.
+In accordance with previously reported data~\cite{Stratan}, the static susceptibility $\chi = M/B$ of \NaCoSbO\ (Fig.~\ref{MT}) demonstrates an antiferromagnetic behavior with low-field Weiss temperature $\Theta \approx -10$ K. For low external fields $B <$ 1.5 T, magnetic susceptibility passes through a maximum with decrease in temperature and then drops.
+From the maximum $\chi (T)$, one can find the N\'eel temperature $T_N$ = 7.6 K at 0.05 T and it decreases with increase in magnetic field.
+The fit of field dependence of \TN\ (Fig.~\ref{MT} insert) by expression $T_N \sim (1 - B/B_C )^{\textit{z}\nu}$ with \textit{z}$\nu$ = 0.25 $\pm$ 0.013 yields the field of the suppression of 3D AFM order $B_C = 1.33 \pm 0.002$ T. The critical exponent \textit{z}$\nu$ is consistent with the magnetization and neutron scattering data for \RuCl~\cite{Sears}.
+At the same time, the NMR data (see below) indicate some features typical for the AFM transition even above 1.3 T. Apparently, the strong anisotropy of the magnetic properties entails a difference in the field of AFM order suppression for different orientations of the powder crystallites.
+The M/H(T) data for some directions of single crystals~\cite{Li, Yan} show that the magnitude of the peak at a field parallel to the honeycomb plane is much larger than at perpendicular direction.
+Therefore, the Néel temperature in the powder sample is determined mainly by crystallites of this orientation.
+In addition, there is a strong anisotropy even in the plane ~\cite{Li}.
+Thus, below we will assume that the AFM order exists in the fields below $B^* \approx$ 2 T. The $M/B (T )$ data obtained at $B \geqslant 2.7$ T indicate the saturation developed in the studied sample.

-In order to examine the magnetic properties in an external field, we analyzed the data obtained both for the studied sample~\cite{Stratan} and the experimental results from other publications on this compound~\cite{Wong, Yan, Li}.
-The data on $M(B)$ show that, firstly, full saturation starts to develop at $B > 2.5$ T but it has not yet been reached in fields 4 - 7 T. Secondly, the field behavior of magnetization is highly anisotropic.
-And thirdly, the data from different experiments demonstrate that the magnetization magnitude varies depending on the sample.
-The reason can be either the quality of the sample, or the difference in the shape of crystallites and the associated demagnetizing factor.